Singing Confidence for Moms: How to Rediscover Your Voice Without Pressure or Perfection

 • Having a "big" or trained voice

-Singing confidence is:
+Singing confidence IS:

 • Trusting your voice enough to use it